JoshuaCHartman/NYU_VR_Projects/README.md

  VR projects as part of NYU's XR Development Course

 # Week 12
 Instructions : Download the Wk12 Maze file, a Unity package file.
 Import the package into a new project in Unity 2021.
+After connecting an Oculus headset via link, press play in Unity.
+The right controller looks with the stick, and grabs with the right hand trigger.
+The left controller moves with the stick, and moves objects taht are detected with a raycast (Teleportation movement is also included in the Locomotion object, but continuous movement is active by default).

 Objectives :
 - The maze includes at least four turns.